-Founded by Academy Award®-winning actor Geena Davis, the Institute is the only
+Founded in 2004 by Academy Award-Winning actor Geena Davis, the Institute works collaboratively

 Mount Saint Mary's University, Los Angeles is the only women’s university in Los